SalesforceLabs/Mockup-Components/README.md

 #### Installing via package

-    sfdx force:package:install -w 10 --package 04t3s000003OoiiAAC -u [[orgAlias]]
+    sfdx force:package:install -w 10 --package 04t3s000003OonPAAS -u [[orgAlias]]

 ### Assigning Permission Set

 Please note that a sample page with the components shown are provided in the package.

-Assigning the `ltng_MockupDemoParticipant` permission set will grant you access to the `Mockup Example App Page` used in many of these demonstrations.
+Assigning the `ltng_MockupDemoParticipant` permission set will grant you access to the `Mockup Component Overview Page` used in many of these demonstrations.

 ![Screenshot of the Tab](docs/images/AccessTab.png)